-- 131. The factual allegations contained in the preceding paragraphs are hereby incorporate and re-alleged for all purposes and incorporated herein with the same force and effect as if set forth verbatim. - 132.
-Plaintiffs plead a cause of action against Defendant CIU for grossly negligent hiring, supervision, and/or training. - objectively from the standpoint of the Defendant at the time of the acts or omissions, involved an extreme degree of risk, considering the probability and magnitude of the potential harm to others, and Defendants had actual, subjective awareness of the risk involved, but nevertheless proceeded with conscious indifference to the rights, safety, or welfare of others.
+- 136. The factual allegations contained in the preceding paragraphs are hereby incorporate and re-alleged for all purposes and incorporated herein with the same force and effect as if set forth verbatim. - 137.
+Plaintiffs plead a cause of action against Defendant CIU for grossly negligent hiring, supervision, and/or training. - 138.
+The acts and omissions of Defendant CIU, described above, when viewed objectively from the standpoint of the Defendant at the time of the acts or omissions, involved an extreme degree of risk, considering the probability and magnitude of the potential harm to others, and Defendants had actual, subjective awareness of the risk involved, but nevertheless proceeded with conscious indifference to the rights, safety, or welfare of others.